CoDrazen/nms-corvette-build-share-tool/README.md

 - Windows 11
 - Steam version of No Man’s Sky

-Feedback from users on other platforms is especially valuable:
+Feedback from users with other save formats is especially valuable (the app runs on Windows, but save formats may differ):
 - GOG
 - Microsoft Store
 - PlayStation save imports
 - Switch save imports

 If you test this tool, please report:
-- Your platform (Steam / GOG / Microsoft / PS / Switch)
+- Your save format (Steam / GOG / Microsoft / PS / Switch)
 - Whether export worked
 - Whether import worked
 - Any errors or warnings shown